yt-project/yt/doc/source/visualizing/volume_rendering.rst

 the symmetric multiprocessing (SMP) compute platform.
 For example, if you have a shiny new laptop with 8 cores, you'll by default launch 8 OpenMP threads.
-The number of threads can be controlled with the num_threads keyword in :meth:`~yt.visualization.volume_rendering.camera.Camera.snapshot`.
+The number of threads can be controlled with the num_threads keyword in :func:`~yt.visualization.volume_rendering.camera.Camera.snapshot`.
 You may also restrict the number of OpenMP threads used by default by modifying the environment variable OMP_NUM_THREADS.

 Running in Hybrid MPI + OpenMP